 Cats & Kittens

-Foster volunteers provide in-home, individualized care for pregnant cats, nursing feline mothers and their babies, young kittens who need to be bottle-fed (additional training required), and weaned kittens less than eight weeks old who are not yet ready for adoption.
+Care for pregnant cats, nursing feline mothers and their babies, young kittens who need to be bottle-fed (additional training required), and weaned kittens less than eight weeks old who are not yet ready for adoption.
 The program also helps cats and kittens needing to go into foster homes for medical reasons or socialization.
 The shelter receives many kittens during "kitten season" May to October.
-Many of these kittens are too young to be adopted and must be in foster care until they are adoption age.
-Adult cats may also be sent to foster homes to give them a break from shelter life.

 Am I ready to foster?